andrewbrg/rulepilot/README.md

 Mutations can be basic functions which modify the criteria in some way, or they can be more complex functions which make API calls or perform other operations.

-The mutation logic built into `RulePilot` is designed to be as efficient as possible, avoiding multiple repeat evaluations of by caching the results of previous evaluations.
+The mutation logic built into `RulePilot` is designed to be as efficient as possible, avoiding multiple repeat evaluations by caching the results of previous evaluations.
+The mutator logic also identifies all unique mutations required at runtime and executes them all in parallel before passing the criteria to the rule engine for evaluation.

-Let's take a look at a simple example use case for mutations, where we uss an API call to fetch account information into the criteria before evaluation.
+Let's take a look at a simple example use case for mutations, where we use an API call to fetch account information into the criteria before evaluation.

 ```typescript